Victorum-Universalis-VU/VU-v1.37-Vasco-Da-Gama-PUBLIC/README.md

 # VU-v1.37-Vasco-Da-Gama-PUBLIC
-This is the current version of the mod.
+This is the current public version of the mod.